I’ll tell you in one word why I started cloth diapering my (now 9 year old) daughter.

 I knew there were other mothers out there who couldn’t afford cloth diapers (at least, not the kind a day care would use).

-The charity I usually work with have received a huge donation of hospital bath blankets, and had no idea what to do with them all.
 I looked around online and found a terrific one-size AIO pattern – the Little One Size by Little Comet Tails, gulped, ordered it and a pair of snap pliers and snaps from KAMsnaps, and set to work.

 I started sewing piles of AIOs for the Morning Star pregnancy center, and I hope to get help in sewing 200.
 My cost per diaper is only $2.40 each, and I’m seeking help from our local church in buying the materials – my pace is 2 diapers a day average, but on a crazy day I’ll sew 4!